Rindge Dam: Proposed removal

-Fish advocates have called for the dam's removal because it is blocking Steelhead trout from accessing the upper reaches of the Malibu Creek watershed.
+Fish advocates have called for the dam's removal because it is blocking steelhead trout from accessing the upper reaches of the Malibu Creek watershed.
 Others have campaigned in vain for the designation of the Rindge Dam as a California Historical Landmark.
 The Rindge Dam is property of the California Department of Parks and Recreation and the structure has been in disrepair for decades.
 The dam was declared off-limits to the public in 2014.

 The US House of Representatives authorized a dam removal study in 1992.
 The US Army Corps of Engineers released a draft in January 2017, entitled the "Malibu Creek Ecosystem Restoration Feasibility Study".
 Estimates for the cost of demolition have been as high as $80 million.

 On March 9, 2018, the California Coastal Commission endorsed a plan to remove Rindge Dam.
 The Plan, developed by the Army Corps of Engineers, proposes removing the dam arch and spillway, along with 780000 cuyd of sediment impounded behind the dam.
 Approximately 278000 cuyd of clean sandy sediments would be removed by truck to Ventura Harbor, tested for pollution, and then deposited by barge in shallow ocean waters near the mouth of Malibu Creek, east of Malibu Pier.
 The sediment will be placed to avoid damage to nearshore kelp beds, and to allow the sand to eventually move shoreward and downshore to replenish nearby beaches.
 The remaining sediment would be deposited in the Calabasas Landfill.
 The project would also modify or remove barriers, mostly culverts under roads, that block fish migration on the Cold Creek and Las Virgenes Creek tributaries of Malibu Creek upstream from the dam.
 The project would start in 2025, and take eight years to complete.

 Risks associated with the dam removal project include risk of slope instability where the dam and sediments are removed, and an increased risk of flooding downstream from the dam.
 Downstream neighbors and the City of Malibu have expressed concern about these risks.

 In 2019 California Trout listed Rindge Dam as one of its top five priorities for dam removal, along with Scott Dam on the Eel River in Potter Valley, Matilija Dam near Ojai, four hydroelectric dams on the Klamath River, and Searsville Dam above Stanford University.
 The 1947 Matilija Dam, in the Los Padres National Forest north of Ojai also blocks steelhead trout spawning grounds and is planned for removal.
 Designed for water storage and flood control on Matilija Creek, it no longer performs either since it has silted up.

 In April 2023, California State Parks announced that the removal of the dam would go ahead, with design plans, engineering, and permitting complete to 90% by 2026.
-The process will involve removing about 15 feet of vegetation and sediment, lowering the dam, and repeating the process after each winter with rain that runs through to area.
+The process will involve removing about 15 ft of vegetation and sediment, lowering the dam, and repeating the process after each winter with rain that runs through to area.